Eurasianism: Eurasianism as ideology

-An exponent of neo-Eurasianism is the Russian political theorist Alexander Dugin, who initially followed the ideology of National Bolshevism.
-He brought into Eurasianism the idea of a "third position" (a combination of capitalism and socialism), geopolitics (Eurasianism as a tellurocracy, opposing the Atlantic Anglo-Saxon thalassocracy of the USA and NATO) and Stalinist Russian conservatism (the USSR as a major Eurasian power).
+An mentioned exponent of neo-Eurasianism Alexander Dugin, who initially followed the ideology of National Bolshevism, brought into Eurasianism the idea of a "third position" (a combination of capitalism and socialism), geopolitics (Eurasianism as a tellurocracy, opposing the Atlantic Anglosphere thalassocracy of the USA and NATO) and Stalinist Russian conservatism (the USSR as a major Eurasian power).
 In Dugin's works, Eurasian concepts and provisions are intertwined with the concepts of European New Right.
 Researchers note that in the formulation of philosophical problems and political projects, he significantly deviates from classical Eurasianism, which is presented in his numerous works very selectively, eclectically.
 In the neo-Eurasianism of Dugin's version, the Russian ethnos is considered "the most priority Eurasian ethnos", which must fulfill the civilizational mission of forming a Eurasian empire that will occupy the entire continent.
-The main threat is declared by the United States and the Anglo-Saxon world in general under a "neo-liberal" ideology he calls "Atlanticism".
+The main threat is declared by the United States and the Anglosphere in general under a "neo-liberal" ideology he calls "Atlanticism".
 The most preferred form of government is a Russian fascist dictatorship and a totalitarian state with complete ideological control over society.
-In the 1990s, Dugin criticized Italian fascism and German Nazism as "not enough fascist", and accused China of anti-Russian subversion.
-In subsequent years he abandoned direct apology for fascism and prefers to speak from the positions of the conservative revolution and National Bolshevism, which, however, researchers also refer to varieties of fascism called the Fourth Position.
+In the 1990s, Dugin criticized Italian fascism and German Nazism as "not fascist enough", and accused China of anti-Russian subversion.
+In subsequent years he abandoned direct apology for fascism and prefers to speak from the positions of the conservative revolution and National Bolshevism, which, however, researchers also refer to varieties of fascism called the Fourth Political Theory.
+Thus, Marlene Laurelle has portrayed Dugin's neo-Eurasianism as being very similar to the militant mentality of inter-war fascist movements in Europe.
+In 21st century, Dugin has become a semi-official philosopher of the Putin regime and his ideas has become an integral part of Putinism.
+He headed 2023 establishment the Ivan Ilyin Higher School of Politics at the Russian State University for the Humanities.

+Nikolai Trubetzkoy, a leading theorist of Eurasianism, considered the predecessor of the Russian state to be the Mongol Empire founded by Genghis Khan rather than the principalities of Kievan Rus'.
+He argued that Genghis Khan was the first to unite the entire Eurasian continent, and that “by its very nature, Eurasia is historically predestined to comprise a single state entity.”

+In a separate context, Vladimir Putin referred to the Mongol–Tatar yoke in a speech in November 2023.
+He contrasted Mongol rule with Western domination, stating: “Alexander Nevsky received a jarlyk [permission] from the khans of the Golden Horde to rule as a prince, primarily so that he could effectively resist the invasion of the West.”
+According to Putin, this decision to submit to the Tatar khans preserved “the Russian people – and later all the peoples living on the territory of our country.”
+Commentators have noted that while Trubetzkoy’s views were rooted in Eurasianist ideology, Putin’s remarks reflected his emphasis on Russian historical continuity and Slavic identity.